 Vosaic provides video analysis solutions that uncover insights for performance-based skills.
 Stanford University Graduate School of Education uses Studiocode, the Vosaic’s flagship video analysis software, to improve the instruction of professional development workshops for teachers.

-The Stanford University Graduate School of Education (GSE) conducted an analysis of data from a research project that took place in Colorado to better understand the facilitation of professional development workshops for teachers.
+The Stanford University Graduate School of Education (GSE) analyzed data from a research project that took place in Colorado to better understand the facilitation of professional development workshops for teachers.
 The original study was conducted in a single school district in Colorado with the objective of preparing teacher leaders to facilitate the Problem-Solving Cycle model of professional development in their schools.
-The analysis conducted by the Stanford University GSE research team focused specifically on the video-based discussions in the Problem-Solving Cycle workshops.
+The analysis conducted by the Stanford University GSE research team focused specifically on video-based discussions in the Problem-Solving Cycle workshops.

-The Problem-Solving Cycle is an iterative model of professional development designed to enhance teachers’ knowledge of math and student thinking, and improve their instructional practices.
+The Problem-Solving Cycle is an iterative model of professional development designed to enhance teachers’ knowledge of math and student thinking while improving their instructional practices.
 It consists of a series of workshops where teachers work together to solve a problem and then determine the best way to teach the problem to students.
-In subsequent workshops, they discuss video from the lessons they taught.
+In subsequent workshops, they discuss videos from the lessons they taught.
 The research group performed an analysis to determine which aspects of the professional development workshop facilitators were performing well, and which were more difficult to perform.

 The goal was to discover similarities and differences in their facilitation, uncover patterns, and ultimately identify ways to improve the performance of facilitators in their new roles as professional development leaders.